-10×10 barn shed plans, plans include a free PDF download, material list, measurements, and drawings.
+10×10 barn shed plans, plans include a free PDF download (link at bottom of blog post), material list, measurements, and drawings.

 10×10 Barn Shed Plans – Overview